koraktor/metior/README.md

                                        # removed in each commit
     repo.significant_authors           # Get up to 3 of the most important
                                        # authors
-    repo.significant_commits, 20       # Get up to 20 of the commits changing
+    repo.significant_commits           # Get up to 3 of the commits changing
                                        # the most lines
     repo.top_authors 'master', 5       # Get the top 5 authors in master